Foods to Avoid with Fibromyalgia Overview

 If you’d like to try to see if you have an intolerance, try eliminating pasta, breads and grains from your diet for a few weeks.
 If you start to feel better, you may want to speak with your physician, who will be able to take a deeper look into the issue.
 If you are going to try eliminating gluten, be mindful that it can be hiding in unexpected places, such as marinara sauce, alcohol or candy.

-Try this: If you’re going to eliminate gluten from your diet, there are several delicious alternatives.
+If you’re going to eliminate gluten from your diet, there are several delicious alternatives.
 Many grocery stores now even have a gluten free section.
 Try pastas made from rice, or noodles made from mushrooms (found in the produce section).
 There are also gluten free cookies, crackers, breads and more available.

-Try this: If you’re craving a cocktail or are socializing with people who are drinking, try having soda water and a lime or a mocktail that does not contain alcohol.
+If you’re craving a cocktail or are socializing with people who are drinking, try having soda water and a lime or a mocktail that does not contain alcohol.
 Discuss your medications with your doctor and ask if it’s OK to have a glass of wine every so often.
 The more you know, the better you’ll be set up for success.